GurjeetSinghSangra/rbm-dbn-emnist/README.md

 # rbm-dbn-emnist
 Deep belief network on EMNIST dataset using GPU on Google Colab.

-The DBN class model has been adapted from Matlab source code provided by Computational Cognitive Neuroscience Lab from University of Padova (ccnl.psy.unipd.it).
+The DBN class model has been adapted from Matlab source code provided by Computational Cognitive Neuroscience Lab, from University of Padova (ccnl.psy.unipd.it).